Find out more about 2022 UK bank holidays, including what's open when and key dates such as Easter and Christmas.

 Some businesses and attractions in London may be closed or have limited opening hours.
 Public transport may also be reduced.

 There is no public transport on Christmas Day and a limited service on Boxing Day.
 Most attractions, shops and restaurants are closed.

 On Easter Sunday, large shops have to be closed by law, though small shops can open.
 Public transport may be reduced over Easter.

 Public transport may also be affected, with reduced services.
-Always plan your journey in advance on the Transport for London website.
+Plan your journey in advance on the Transport for London website.